disclaimer

 How to Find Old Inmate Records in Missouri

 Old inmate records from 1836 to 1931 are available on the Missouri State Archives for penitentiary records.
 For records outside this period, submit a research request to archref@sos.mo.gov.
-The requester must include the inmate’s name, approximate date of incarceration, and identifying information, such as a year of birth, county of crime, or parents’ names.
-Note that mugshots for incarcerated offenders before 1928 are unavailable as the state only initiated the practice after 1928.
+The requester must include the inmate's name, approximate date of incarceration, and identifying information, such as a year of birth, county of crime, or parents' names.
+Note that mugshots for incarcerated offenders before 1928 are unavailable, as the state only initiated the practice after 1928.

 How do I Find Inmate Death Records in Missouri?

-Inmate death records are not public records in Missouri until fifty years after the event have elapsed.
+Inmate death records are not public records in Missouri until fifty years after the event has elapsed.
 Thus, only eligible persons, i.e., immediate family members, have immediate access to these records.
 Other persons must petition a court for an order granting access to that record.
 The Missouri Department of Health is the official custodian of death records and other vital records.
 Death records that are considered public are accessible on the Missouri State Archives.

 How do I Conduct a Federal Prison Inmate Search?